dbos-inc/dbos-demo-apps/bank/README.md

 This workflow performs three steps:

 1. Record the deposit transaction locally.
-2. If the deposit comes from a remote bank, contact that bak to withdraw the same amount of moeny.
+2. If the deposit comes from a remote bank, contact that bank to withdraw the same amount of moeny.
 3. If the remote operation succeeds, complete the workflow, otherwise undo the local deposit transaction.

 We obviously need to execute these steps reliably, otherwise a deposit could succeed without a corresponding withdrawal.